 If you’re trying to fit grapefruit into your keto diet, you’ll need to be extra mindful of your carb intake.
 Make sure to measure and track how much carbs you’re eating, including the carbohydrates from the grapefruit.

 2. Don’t Rely On Grapefruit Alone For Your Nutritional Needs

 Grapefruit is a great source of vitamins, minerals and antioxidants, but it’s not a complete food.
 You should still strive to get your nutrients from other sources as well.
 Assuming your daily carb allowance is 50 grams, consider which other foods might need to be cut out in order for you to fit grapefruit into your diet.

 3. Consider Alternatives To Grapefruit

 - Avocado (1.1 net carbs per 1/2 fruit) – low in carbs, and rich in heart-healthy fats.
-Also contains fiber, potassium and vitamins C and K (9).
+Also contains fiber, folate and vitamins B5 and K (9).